top of page

 Anhedonia--a poorly understood symptom

-In my experience with individuals battling mental health issues, I have noticed a symptom that goes often undiscussed.
+In my experience with individuals battling mental health issues, I have noticed a symptom that often goes undiscussed.
 The issue is poorly managed by medications alone.
 Perhaps this is why we hear less about it.
 And it may not be adequately addressed by talk-therapy approaches alone.
 Anhedonia is the decreased ability to feel pleasure.
-Experiencing pleasure is a vital component of engaging in our interests, hobbies and maintaining curiosity.
-We can also lose out on pleasure w
+Experiencing pleasure is a vital component of engaging in our interests, hobbies, and maintaining curiosity.
+We can also lose out on pleasure

 Viviana McAllister